perturbo-code/perturbo-workshop-2023/Hands-on1/README.md

 ### Basic concepts:

 1. Image is a "mini-OS" that will be used.
 It is these images that are hosted on the [docker hub](https://hub.docker.com), where you can find images for many different applications.
 That's where the name of our images comes from.
 In this case, what comes before the slash is the name of the repository owner, after the slash is the name of the repository itself, and after the colon is the image tag.
-So the name [**perturbo/perturbo:gcc**](https://hub.docker.com/repository/docker/perturbo/perturbo/general) can be understood as "The image of the perturbo user from the perturbo repository with the *gcc* tag"
+So the name [**perturbo/perturbo:gcc_openmp**](https://hub.docker.com/repository/docker/perturbo/perturbo/general) can be understood as "The image of the perturbo user from the perturbo repository with the *gcc_openmp* tag"
 2. Container - is an instance of a "virtual machine" that is created from an existing image.
 It is in the created container that your work is done.
 The relationship between an image and a container is similar to the relationship between a class and its instance.
 The class defines general characteristics, while we work with instances of the class.
 Here the essence is the same.

 While a container is simply an instance built from an image, the image itself can be used in different ways.
 It can be used to create new containers as well as to create new images.
 For example, the Perturbo image is built in two stages - first, the supplementary [Docker Images](https://hub.docker.com/repository/docker/perturbo/perturbo_suppl/general) (containing all the supplementary libraries).
 The supplementary images take [Ubuntu](https://hub.docker.com/_/ubuntu)images as their base.